ceebstho/2D-Platformer-Controller/README.md

 Includes the following functions:
 - Smooth movement (ground + aerial)
+- Jump buffer
-- Double jumping
+- Coyote time
+- Multi-jumping (can be modified to have any amount of extra mid-air jumps)
 - Dashing
 - Wall sliding
 - Wall jumping
 - Gliding

 A great starting point for 2d platformer games.

+Made in mind with Unity 2D Games.